-Mock interview (10 points): I will provide you with a list of frequently asked questions for job interviews and you are required to choose at least 5 questions to answer.
+Mock interview (5 points): I will provide you with a list of frequently asked questions for job interviews and you are required to choose at least 5 questions to answer.
 This activity will help you improve your interviewing skills.
-The answer to each question should be designed as a minipresentation with general statements and specific evidence.
+The answer to each question should be designed as a minipersuasion/presentation with general statements and specific evidence.

 Group presentation (40 points: 30 for presentation and 10 for outline): This presentation entails groups of 3-4 students working together.
 Ideally, your group will decide on a topic that is related to interpersonal relationship.
 But if you are interested in other topics, please make sure that you get my approval before you proceed with the research.
-Then each person will conduct library research and interview one person regarding one aspect of the topic.
+Then each person will conduct library research.
+If your topic is interpersonal in nature, you can conduct an interview with someone who is experienced in that area.
 Your interview will be used as one source.
 Please integrate it into your main points.
-Each member of the group will then present one aspect of the project to the class in a 5-minute presentation and cite at least 3 credible sources.
+Each member of the group will then present one aspect of the project to the class in a 5-minute presentation and cite at least 4 credible sources.
 Points will be deducted if it is not between 4:30-5:30 minutes long.
 Hence, if you have 4 group members, your group speech length should be about 20 minutes.
-Along with an introduction and conclusion to the entire presentation, each speaker should provide a miniintroduction and conclusion to his or her segment.
+Along with an introduction and conclusion to the entire presentation, each speaker should provide a mini-introduction and conclusion to his or her segment.
 Like the introduction, transitions are important to help listeners follow the structure of a group presentation.
 Work as a group to plan the introduction, conclusion, and transitions of your group presentation.
-The key is to synthesize the material together as a group presentation!
+The key is to synthesize the material together as a group presentation.
 Each student will receive a grade based upon his/her individual presentation.
 Each student will turn in an outline of his/her part of the speech and a reference page.